ua-cms/higgscharm/analysis/data/README.md

 **Note:** Filenames were changed:
 * We added the extensions `jec`, `jr`,`jersf`, and `junc` to the JEC, JER, JER Scale Factors, and JERC uncerntainties files, respectively.
 These extensions need to be added in order to use the [Coffea jetmet tools](https://coffeateam.github.io/coffea/modules/coffea.jetmet_tools.html).
-* We also substract the first underscore in the filenames to match the name criteria of the jetmet tools: filenames must contain 5 words (excluding underscores)
+* We also substracted the first underscore in the filenames to match the name criteria of the jetmet tools: filenames must contain 5 words (excluding underscores)

 ### Lumi file